thebiparadox/random-task-picker/README.md

-# random-task-picker
-a random task picker
+A random task picker program that allows me to input a list of tasks and then randomizes them.